Mr-0x1/Data-Spliter/README.md

 # Email Filter with Telegram Integration

-This Python script filters unique emails from a given input file based on a specified domain or ISP and sends the filtered results to a Telegram bot.
-It also allows sending multiple files from the current directory to Telegram.
+This Python script filters unique emails from a given input file based on a specified domain or ISP .

 ## Features